wolfcon/EdgeSlicker/README.md

 # EdgeSlicker
 Hide tab bar or other similar view on edge

+## Todo
+1. refactor (less injection)
+2. repair the jumping when drag up and down

 ## Usage

 #### Define a var that used to mark the position for slicker.